Master of Divinity (MDiv)

 PLTS offers three pathways toward completing the MDiv.
 All pathways can be completed in either the residential or distributed learning format.

-The MDiv Intensive pathway is a compact, full-time, three year program of research-oriented, practical, and contextual learning.
-This includes 2 years of coursework and 1 year of full-time internship.
-For more information on the curriculum and recommended course sequencing, click here

 The MDiv pathway is a full-time program of four years of research-oriented, practical, and contextual learning.
-This includes 3 years of coursework and 1 year of full-time internship.
-For more information on the curriculum and recommended course sequencing, click here
+This includes 3 years of coursework and 1 year of full-time internship. - 5 Years: The MDiv Flex 9 Pathway

+The MDiv Flex 9 pathway is a three quarter-time program of four years of research-oriented, practical, and contextual learning.
+This includes 4 years of three-quarter time coursework and 1 year of full-time internship. - 6 Years: The MDiv Flex 6 Pathway

-The MDiv Flex pathway is a half-time program of five years of research-oriented, practical, and contextual learning.
-This includes 4 years of half-time coursework and 1 year of full-time internship.
-For more information on the curriculum and recommended course sequencing, click here.
+The MDiv Flex 6 pathway is a half-time program of five years of research-oriented, practical, and contextual learning.
+This includes 5 years of half-time coursework and 1 year of full-time internship.

-MDiv students (both residential and distributed learning) can also choose to pursue one of these concentrations:
+MDiv students can also choose to pursue one of these concentrations:

 Empowering leaders to cultivate moral, spiritual, and practical power for the work of climate justice in communities of faith.